CHE 240 Cr.3

 Community health analysis specific to community health education program development.
 Individual students develop knowledge of the following program development components: (1) needs, (2) objectives, (3) learning activities, (4) settings, (5) evaluation.
 Skills are developed in program planning and program implementing.
 Two hours for in-class activities are complemented by out-of-class program development experience.
-Prerequisite: CHE 340; CHE 350; admission to community health education.
+Prerequisite: PH 340 or CHE 340; CHE 350; admission to public health and community health education.
 Offered Fall, Spring.

 CHE 453/553 Cr.1-3

 Cultural Issues in Health Education: Ethnic, Racial, Religious, and Familial Groups

 A study of cultural influences on health and illness.
 Values and attitudes held by different groups in America’s pluralistic society need to be considered in health program planning.
 Various racial, ethnic, and religious groups health beliefs and practices will be examined.
 Cultural influences and patterns of communication within cultures and how these affect health care and utilization of services will be identified.
 The U.S. health care system will be analyzed in terms of servicing its culturally diverse population.
 Designed for health professionals, this course will increase their sensitivity in working with people of various cultural origins.
 Repeatable for credit - maximum three.
 Prerequisite: junior standing.
 Offered Occasionally.